yslianTim/rhbm_gem/docs/developer/estimate-local-gaussian-with-intercept.md

 - The intercept clamp `[-1.0, 1.0]` is hard-coded and independent of data scale.
 - Residual intercept estimation uses `[1.0, 2.0]`, independent of the configured fit range.
-- The robust objective is measured in log-quadratic beta-fit space, not original electric-potential response space.
+- The fixed-point convergence and fallback ranking use only intercept update error, not MDPDE objective value or amplitude/width parameter movement.